tanimislam/covid19_stats/README.rst

 .. _png_figures:

-* The COVID-19 trends in cases and deaths for these 6 metropolitan areas through 15 JUNE 2020: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.
+* The COVID-19 trends in cases and deaths for these 6 metropolitan areas through 6 JANUARY 2021: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.

   .. list-table::
      :widths: auto